 Indoor Air Quality in Schools is Critically Important

-Indoor Air Quality (IAQ) is a primary concern for both schools and universities, due in part to the age and overall condition of a number of educational buildings.
-In 2014, the National Center for Education Statistics surveyed a sample of school districts and estimated that the average age of the nation’s main school buildings was 55 years old.
+Indoor Air Quality (IAQ) is a primary concern for both schools and universities, due in part to the age and overall condition of a typical educational building.
+In 2014, the National Center for Education Statistics surveyed a sample of school districts and estimated that the average age of the nation’s school buildings was 55 years old.
 Additionally, nearly one-fourth of the nation’s schools have one or more buildings in need of extensive repair or replacement, and nearly half have been reported to have problems related to IAQ.

-Students spend more than 1,300 hours in a school building each year and need to be protected.
-Poor air quality in schools and universities has been linked with problems in concentration, increased asthma, and generally lowered health and academic success.
-Insuring clean air is vital not only to children’s growth and wellbeing, but their future as well.
+Students need protection as they spend more than 1,300 hours in a school building each year.
+Poor air quality in schools and universities has been linked with problems in concentration, increased asthma, generally lowered health, and reduced academic performance.
+Ensuring clean air is vital not only to children’s growth and wellbeing, but to their long-term health as well.

 The Air Inside Schools and Universities Can Contain: